 David is a Principal and trial lawyer in the Boston and New York offices of Fish & Richardson P.C., where he specializes in media, copyright and trademark litigation.
 In his twenty-year legal career, he has represented prominent clients including The New York Times, The Boston Globe, New Balance Athletic Shoe, Cablevision and Houghton Mifflin Harcourt in significant media and intellectual property matters of first impression.
-He is currently lead trial counsel for the defendant in ABC v.
-Aereo, and WNET v.
-Aereo, two highly publicized copyright cases on remand from the United States Supreme Court.
 In 2013, The Hollywood Reporter included David in its annual Power 100 edition, highlighting the most influential entertainment attorneys in the country, and naming his team’s defense of Aereo, Inc. against copyright and unfair competition claims brought by the country’s major television broadcasters at the trial court and before the Second Circuit Court of Appeals as “Case of the Year.”
 He has been recognized as a leading practitioner in The American Lawyer, The World Trademark Review 1000, and The Legal 500, among other legal publications.
 He writes extensively about the law, and has lectured at Harvard Law School’s Berkman Center and Boston College Law School.